-There is serious competition for the "best PS4 game" isn't easy.
-That's because the console is now in its sixth year, and this multi-tiered black box has an overwhelming selection of titles available.
+Crowning just one title the "best PS4 game" isn't easy.
+That's because the console is now in its sixth year, and this multi-tiered black box has a truly overwhelming selection of titles available.

 So what to choose?
 This list of the very best PS4 games mixes up solid PS4 classics with the latest releases that demand your attention.
 Whether you’re playing on a standard PS4 and just waiting for that juicy next-gen offering, or were too hungry for 4K so have upgraded to a PS4 Pro, these are the games to add to your already busy to-do list.

 Whether you want triple A action or indie gems, it’s all here.
 In no particular order, here are the 20 best PS4 games you can play right now.